CRUISING THE ARCHIVE:

 Archive of Trans Latina Los Angeles"; Francisco Galarte's Brown Trans Figurations: Rethinking Race, Gender, and Sexuality in Chicanx/Latinx Studies; Horacio Roque Ramírez's "A Living Archive of Desire: Teresita la Campesina and the Embodiment of Queer Latino Community Histories"; Sarita Hernández's “Resisting the Museum: Archiving Trans* Presence and Queer Futures with Chris Vargas"; Miguel López's “Transvestite Museum of Peru: Processes of Sexed Art, the Political Body, and the Transvestite Nation"; and Robb Hernández's Archiving an Epidemic: Art, AIDS, and the Queer Chicanx Avant-Garde.

-This course explores records of Latinx performance artists from the Hemispheric Institute Digital Video Library, June L. Mazer Lesbian Archives, Lesbian Herstory Archives, ONE National Gay and Lesbian Archives, GLBT Historical Society, Digital Transgender Archive, and Chicano Studies Research Center.
+This course explores records of Latinx performance art from the Hemispheric Institute Digital Video Library, June L. Mazer Lesbian Archives, Lesbian Herstory Archives, ONE National Gay and Lesbian Archives, GLBT Historical Society, Digital Transgender Archive, and Chicano Studies Research Center.
 The artists central to our archival excavations include Nao Bustamante, Arthur Aviles, Julie Tolentino, Carlos Motta, Robert Legorreta, Mundo Meza, Laura Aguilar, Xandra Ibarra, Carina Guzmán (Islandia), Teresita La Campesina, and Giuseppe Campuzano, among many others.
 Cruising The Archive is offered through the Department of Gender Studies at the University of California, Los Angeles.